mfa/fedi-cress-space/readme.md

 ```

+## DNS / SSL

+Add `A` and `AAAA` records to your DNS provider.
+And a CNAME for the letsencrypt of <fly.io>, see <https://fly.io/apps/fedi-cress-space/certificates>

-## now add user(s) to the instance
+## add user(s) to instance

-login to the instance via ssh
+Login to the instance via ssh
 ```
 flyctl ssh console
 ```

-and create a superuser
+Create a superuser
 ```
 # create account
 /app/gotosocial --config-path /app/config.yaml admin account create --username some_username --email some_email@whatever.org --password 'SOME_PASSWORD'